pard0p/PICO-Implant/README.md

 - **Position Independent Code**: All modules built as PICOs for maximum flexibility.
 - **Modular Design**: Separate modules for communication, entry point and obfuscation.
 - **Remote Loading**: Stage 2 remotely loads core implant code.
-- **LibTP Integration**: Hook calls from the implant itself to make API calls more stealthy.
+- **LibTP + LibGate Integration**: Combines LibTP with an enhanced version of LibGate to execute indirect syscalls with callstack spoofing/obfuscation for advanced EDR evasion.

 ## Architecture Overview